The Last Men of the Revolution

 The Last Men of the Revolution is a compilation of biographies written by Rev. E. B. Hillard (Elias Brewster) documenting six of some of the last living veterans of the American Revolution who were alive in 1864.
 The book contains six albumen prints, one for each veteran documented excluding James Barham.
+The volume was published by the Hartford photographic firm of Nelson Augustus Moore and his brother Roswell Allen Moore.